FunkinCrew/awesome-funkin-resources/README.md

   - [Zero's Chromatic Scale Tutorial](https://youtu.be/tDxsPa-21PQ&t)
     - Shows useful shortcuts in Fl Studio for making chromatics easier.
   - [how to make soundfonts for fnf using chromatic scales - HowToAvenge101](https://youtu.be/QmcU9Bh6jUQ)
+  - [Chromatic Scale Generator](https://gamebanana.com/tools/8906) - A tool that turns samples into a full chromatic scale.

 ## Programming